Keyfactor/citrix-adc-orchestrator/readme_source.md

 * Renewals
 	* The renewal process will find the thumprint of the cert on all VServers and renew them in all places.
 See test cases #6 and #10 in the Test Cases section.

+* AutoSave Config
+	* A new config.json file in the extension folder contains the 'AutoSaveConfig' flag with a default value of 'N'.
+When this flag is set to 'Y', successful configuration changes made by a management job will be automatically saved to disk; no interaction with the Citrix ADC UI is necessary.

 </details>

 <details>